mParticle/docs/src/pages/integrations/narrative/event/index.md

 [Narrative](http://narrative.io) enables companies to fuel their data strategies and enrich their 1st party data through automation software and a transparent marketplace.

+<aside>The Narrative integration is being deprecated.
+Please reach out to your customer success manager for assistance if you are interested in using Narrative.</aside>

 * **Stream** of data, enables enrichment across all your platforms.
 * **Fully-transparent** and **complete control** over data sources and attributes .
 * Data at individual record and source level ; **no segments**.